 Overdose symptoms may include severe drowsiness, slow heart rate, and feeling like you might pass out.

-What should I avoid while taking Tenex (guanfacine)?
+What should I avoid while taking Tenex?

 Drinking alcohol can increase certain side effects of guanfacine.

-Tenex (guanfacine) side effects
+Tenex side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

+Tenex may cause serious side effects.
 Call your doctor at once if you have:

 slow heartbeats; or

 a light-headed feeling, like you might pass out;

-Common side effects may include:
+Common side effects of Tenex may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Tenex (guanfacine)?
+What other drugs will affect Tenex?

 More about Tenex (guanfacine)

-- Other brands: Intuniv
+- Other brands

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2012 Cerner Multum, Inc. Version: 10.01.
-Revision Date: 2013-10-14, 11:16:00 PM.
+Copyright 1996-2022 Cerner Multum, Inc. Version: 11.01.